PaLeroy/phd_defense/talk.md

 - How to play Chess?

-Agent learns by playing against itself with MCTS - AlphaGo
+AlphaGo: One agent learns by playing against itself with Monte Carlo Tree Search.

 --
 count: false

 - How to play StarCraft 2?

-A population of agents play against each other to face many strategies - AlphaStar
+AlphaStar: A population of agents play against each other to face many strategies.

 --
 count: false